IBM/credit-risk-workshop-cpd/workshop/machine-learning-autoai/README.md

 ![choose AI model](../images/autoai/autoai-choose-asset-ai-model.png)

-* To make the model available to be deployed, we need to make it available in the deployment space we previously set up.
+* To make the model available to be deployed, we need to promote it to a deployment space we previously set up.
 Click on the `Promote to deployment space`:

 ![Deploying the model](../images/autoai/autoai-promote-to-space.png)